 Colors traditionally designated for earned degrees are:

-* Emory is pleased to announce that bachelor and masters gowns are made from 100% post-consumer plastic bottles with a smooth finish and softer to the touch than traditional polyester.
+* Emory is pleased to announce that bachelor and masters gowns are made from 100% post-consumer plastic bottles.
+These gowns have a smooth finish and are softer to the touch than traditional polyester.
 Recycling bins will be available at Commencement for those wishing to further aid in the sustainability effort.

-Need further information or assistance: Contact Rachel Barrueta with Barnes & Noble @ Emory University at firstname.lastname@example.org or 404-727-2731.
+Need further information or assistance?
+Contact Priscilla Velasquez with Barnes & Noble @ Emory University at firstname.lastname@example.org or 404-727-2731.

 The official Emory Commencement announcement is available only from Jostens.

 Students may visit the Emory Bookstore to see a display of Emory Class Rings.
 Rings can be ordered online at Herff Jones.

-All diploma ceremonies utilize contract photographers who will provide proofs (hard copy or digital) for purchase of each student receiving his or her diploma.
-Contact your school for more information.
+All diploma ceremonies utilize contract photography services that provide proofs (hard copy or digital) for purchase of each student receiving his or her diploma.
+Contact your specific school for more information.